scassar/8-bit-computer-and-IR-programmer/README.md

 Unfortunately (and fortunately) Ben Eaters build came not without its issues.
 There were a number of aspects that seemed to work within Bens videos that I found myself debugging for hours and needed to be addressed.
 Some of these include:

 1) Consistent power distrubiton across the boards
-2) Monostable clock bouncing (great starting point was recommended here: https://www.reddit.com/r/beneater/comments/edp1ls/noise_issue_in_monostable_mode_of_ben_eaters/)
+2) Monostable clock bouncing (Solution discussed here. https://www.reddit.com/r/beneater/comments/edp1ls/noise_issue_in_monostable_mode_of_ben_eaters/)
+3) Faulty 74LS00 Quad NAND GATE (Nothing is worse than failing IC's)

 ## Future plans for the build